Thursday, June 30, 2022

 On the downside, ‘Got To Be God’ and ‘Warriors’ come over as pretty glib.
 The former is laid back soul with a decent tune and arrangement, and some steely, evocative guitar from co-producer Mike Zito.
 But I don’t buy lines like “There ain’t no love except holy love” and “It’s got to be god”.
 And on ‘Warriors’ the stabbing riff and more zinging guitar from Zito are both far more interesting than stuff about “The devil knows I ain’t in this thing alone,” or "With legions of sinners behind me".

-But this isn’t to say that none of her faith-charged material works.
-Riggins sounds totally convincing on the a cappella gospel vignette of ‘Walk With Me Lord’ – a reminder that faith and its attendant music, as vehicles for both hope and despair, were major components of the black American experience in the darkest of times.
+But this isn’t to say that none of Riggins' faith-charged material works.
+She sounds totally convincing on the a cappella gospel vignette of ‘Walk With Me Lord’ – a reminder that faith and its attendant music, as vehicles for both hope and despair, were major components of the black American experience in the darkest of times.
 And the closing ’40 25:40’ is a reference to the Parable of the Sheep and the Goats in the Gospel of St Matthew, and specifically a verse in which Christ observes that “What you do to the least of men, that you do to me” – a powerful sentiment even when couched in a Biblical context of Judgement Day that does nothing for me, and which is given a satisfyingly tough and gritty funk setting.

 Away from Riggins’ evangelical bent, the opener ‘Walk On’ is all big tense chords, sustaining a strutting declaration of assertiveness, with a squealing cacophony of guitar from Zito underneath the coda.
 In fact Zito selects a particular, edgy guitar sound that provides connective tissue sustaining much of the album.
 On the funky and insistent ‘Espresso’, for example, his scything wah-wah cranks up the energy to match Riggins’ arresting line that “She’s got eyes like espresso and I’m feeling the buzz”.